New front in the war on terror

 - feelthebern on Wednesday Forum: January 4, 2017

-- wal1957 on Cross Post: Rachel Moore You are the racist, actually, not me
+- Jannie on Cross Post: Rachel Moore You are the racist, actually, not me

 -